Join the Movement - Sign the Delay Manifesto 📑

 What is Fizz?

 Fizz is an anonymous social media app that was created by two Stanford students back in 2020.
 It seeks to connect students from the same university by posting, messaging, and making deals on its own marketplace (similar to Facebook Marketplace).
 However, users are allowed to make posts and send messages anonymously.
-Fizz takes the common (and terrible) idea of anonymous message feedback apps such as NGL and combines those features with the desire to connect with your classmates, similar to Saturn.
+Fizz takes the common (and terrible) idea of anonymous message feedback apps and combines those features with the desire to connect with your classmates, similar to Saturn.

 Fizz accidentally created a highly toxic, school community app.
 And in 2024, Fizz opened their doors to high schools.